zakzackr/til/object-oriented-programming/association/association.md

 ## Association
-Association is a relationship between two classes.
+Association（関連） is a relationship between two classes.
 There are two types of Association.

 ### HAS-A Association
 There are two kinds of HAS-A associations, which are 'Aggregation' and 'Composition'.